Puchaczov/Musoq/README.md

       select Name, Sha256File(), CreationTime, Length from #disk.directory('some_path_to_dir', 'true') where Extension = '.cs' take 5

-- Groups by `Country` and `City` and calculates. `ParentCount` returns count of rows that has specific country.
+- Groups by `Country` and `City` and calculates. `ParentCount` returns count of rows that specific country has.

       select Country, City, Count(City), ParentCount(1) from #A.Entities() group by Country, City